Louis George Gregory: First actions

 At this point, Gregory started organizing meetings for the religion as well, including one under the auspices of the Bethel Literary and Historical Society, a Negro organization of which he was president previously.
 He also wrote to ʻAbdu'l-Bahá, who responded to Gregory that he had high expectations of Gregory in the realm of race relations.
 The Hannens asked that Gregory attend some organizational meetings to help consult on opportunities for the religion.
 With such meetings the practical aspects of integration with some Baháʼís became crystallized while for others it became a strain they had to work to overcome.
 Gregory received a letter in November 1909 from ʻAbdu'l-Bahá saying:

-I hope that thou mayest become… the means whereby the white and colored people shall close their eyes to racial differences and behold the reality of humanity, that is the universal truth which is the oneness of the kingdom of the human race….
+I hope that thou mayest become... the means whereby the white and colored people shall close their eyes to racial differences and behold the reality of humanity, that is the universal truth which is the oneness of the kingdom of the human race....
 Rely as much as thou canst on the True One, and be thou resigned to the Will of God, so that like unto a candle thou mayest be enkindled in the world of humanity and like unto a star thou mayest shine and gleam from the Horizon of Reality and become the cause of the guidance of both races.

 In 1910 Gregory stopped working as a lawyer and began a long period of service, holding meetings and traveling for the religion and writing and lecturing on the subject of racial unity.
 Some initial meetings were held in parallel among the races, but ʻAbdu'l-Bahá made it known that the direction of the community was toward integrated meetings.
 The fact that upper class white Baháʼís repeatedly achieved steps towards integration was a confirmation to Gregory of the power of the religion.
 Gregory, still president of the Bethel Literary and Historical Society, arranged for presentations by several Baháʼís to the group.

 Gregory initiated a major trip through the South.
 He traveled to Richmond, Virginia; Durham and other locations in North Carolina; Charleston, South Carolina, the city of his family and childhood; and Macon, Georgia, where he told people about the religion.
 In Charleston he is known to have presented talks at the Carpenter's Union Hall.
-He contacted a priest who had encountered the religion at Green Acre in Maine, where he met Mirzá ʻAbu'l-Faḍl.
+He contacted a priest who had encountered the religion at Green Acre in Maine, where he met Mírzá Abu'l-Faḍl.
 In Charleston Alonzo Twine converted; he was an African-American lawyer and the first known Baháʼí of South Carolina.
 But Twine was later committed to a mental institution by his mother and family priest, where he died a few years later.
-He continued to had out Baháʼí pamphlets he had made himself.
+He continued to hand out Baháʼí pamphlets he had made himself.